Lab 10: RLC Circuit Resonance

 - Breadboard

-- Jumper Wires
+- Jumper wires

 - (1x) 10kΩ resistor (brown-black-orange)

-- (1x) 100nF Ceramic Capacitor
+- (1x) 100nF ceramic capacitor

-- (1x) 100μH toroidal inductor (supplied by the instructor)
+- (1x) 100μH drum inductor

 Preparation

-Lab Preparation Question:
+Lab Preparation Questions:

 - Read and summarize the lab as necessary.